Three Datatype Defining Rewrite Systems for Datatypes of Integers each extending a Datatype of Naturals: Concluding remarks

 \section{Concluding remarks}

 This paper is about the design (by means of trial and error) of \emph{datatype defining rewrite systems} (DDRSes) rather than about the precise analysis of the various rewriting systems per se.
-What matters in addition to readability and conciseness of each DDRS is at this stage a reasonable confidence that each of these rewriting systems is strongly terminating and ground-confluent (and thus ground-complete), and that the intended normal forms are reached by means of rewriting.
+What matters in addition to readability and conciseness of each DDRS is at this stage a proof | or at least a reasonable confidence | that each of these rewriting systems is strongly terminating and ground-confluent (and thus ground-complete), and furthermore that the (intended) normal forms are natural and convincing, while the rewriting systems are comprehensible.

 When specifying a datatype of integers as an extension of the naturals, the unary view leads to satisfactory results, but with high inefficiency.
-For the binary view and the decimal view based on the unary append functions and discussed in Section~\ref{sec:2}, corresponding extensions are provided, but the resulting rewriting systems are at first sight significantly less concise and comprehensible.
-Recently, strong termination has been automatically proven by \textsc{Kluiving} and \textsc{van Woerkom}~\cite{KW16} with the use of the AProVE tool~\cite{aprove}.
+For the binary view and the decimal view based on the unary append functions and discussed in Section~\ref{sec:2}, such extensions are provided, but the resulting rewriting systems are at first sight significantly less concise and comprehensible.
+Recently, strong termination has been proven by \textsc{Kluiving} and \textsc{van Woerkom}~\cite{KW16} with help of the AProVE tool~\cite{aprove}, and ground-confluence is proven in this paper.
 Some further remarks:

 \begin{enumerate} \item The three DDRSes (datatype defining rewrite systems) for integers given in Section~\ref{sec:2} each produce an extension datatype for a datatype for the natural numbers.
 An initial algebra specification of the datatype of integers is obtained from any of the DDRSes given in~\cite{Bergstra2014n} by \begin{itemize} \item taking the reduct to the signature involving unary, binary, and decimal notation only, \item removing rewrite rules involving operators for hexadecimal notation, \item expanding the signature with a unary additive inverse and a unary predecessor function, \item adding rewrite rules (in equational form) that allow for the unique normalization of closed terms involving the minus sign, \end{itemize} while making sure that these rewrite rules (viewed as equations) are semantic consequences of the equations for commutative rings.